 On the other hand, studies that followed white men for suspected infertility were excluded from this research.
 In total, 42,935 white men provided sperm samples.

 Results showed that in a period between 1973 and 2011, the steep decline is evident in more than 52% of sperm concentration and 59% in total sperm count. white men from Western countries are primarily affected by this negative trend.

 The international team of researchers reported a decline in sperm concentration of 1.4% a year with a total drop of 52.4% during the overall study period for white men based in developed, industrialized Western countries.

-Even though sperm counts have marked significant decrease in the North America, Europe, Australia, and New Zealand in some parts of the world, there is no evidence of reducing sperm count.
+Even though sperm counts have marked a significant decrease in North America, Europe, Australia, and New Zealand in some parts of the world, there is no evidence of reducing sperm count.
 These areas include South America, Africa, and Asia.

 Ever-decreasing sperm counts in white men, particularly from Western countries, are a major source of concern, scientists explain.
 In fact, evidence indicates that sperm concentration below this threshold is strongly associated with a reduced monthly probability of conception.

 The research itself did not analyze factors that contribute to a decline in sperm quantity and quality.
 Several theories could explain why this happens, but scientists deduce it is a combination of lifestyle and environmental factors that play a role.